 After logging in, you'll get a window like this:

 I'm using the 'Commander Interface', which can be selected from 'Options' -> 'Preferences' -> 'Environment' -> 'Interface').
 Note that you are probably already using the Commander Interface unless you've done something funny.

 On the left side is a list of files and folders on your local computer - probably your 'My Documents' folder - and on the right side is a list of files and folders on the Engineering servers.
-These are the same folders available on the WebDAV server, with one addition: 'My Home' cuts straight to your home (Z:) drive, which is just a neat feature that we can slip in with SFTP.
+Additionally, 'My Home' cuts straight to your home (Z:) drive, which is just a neat feature that we can slip in with SFTP.
 Note that in most cases you won't be able to simply double-click the files on the remote servers.
 To work with them, you'll need to drag-and-drop them to your local computer.
 You can drag-and-drop the files into the left pane of the WinSCP window, or you can drag-and-drop them directly to your desktop or any Windows Explorer window, just like any other file type - when you drop them, a transfer window will appear, where you can just click 'Copy' to start copying the file.

 In the same way, you can copy files in the opposite direction, by dragging them from your local computer to the _right_ pane of the WinSCP window.

 So, to edit a file using SFTP, you would want to: